 His phone now a portal into a horrifying alternate reality, Nate turned it off and buried it in a desk drawer.
 Traditionally T-Mobile didn’t perform exorcisms, but he thought he might give it a shot later on.
-Perhaps fearing his laptop now connected to an internet where the Nazis won the war, he opted to do research work in the lunchroom.
-He felt unusually clear, as if some years-old itch had finally stopped.
+For fear he’d Google his own name from his computer, he opted to do research work in the lunchroom.
+Unplugging always felt unusually clear, as if some years-old itch had finally stopped.
 For once, the phone held no chemical allure; any dopamine hit would be laced with cognitive dissonance.
 Fear, it seemed, overpowered narcosis.

 He was trying to gleam something useful from a nigh-incomprehensible academic text.
 Maps of Meaning, the cover read; the work of a long since culturally-disavowed academic.
 He’d started to wonder if the book was some kind of trap meant to lure readers in and bore them to death.
 It wouldn’t prove an issue for long, as seconds later Fraction would walk in with a megaphone and a vending machine.